LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.TRNA/README.md

 This project shows how to writing the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api) application to consume [Refinitiv News Analytics (TRNA)](https://my.refinitiv.com/content/mytr/en/product/thomson-reuters-news-analytics.html) data from Thomson Reuters Enterprise Platform (TREP) via Machine Readable News (MRN) domain.
 The example just connects to TREP via a WebSocket connection, then subscribes and shows how to get each TRNA field data in a classic Jupyter Notebook application.
 The project are implemented with Python language, but the main concept for consuming and assembling MRN and TRNA messages are the same for all technologies.

+You can find the full article regarding this project at [How to get MRN News Analytics Data via Elektron WebSocket API](https://developers.refinitiv.com/article/how-get-mrn-news-analytics-data-elektron-websocket-api-refinitiv) page.

 ## Refinitiv News Analytics Overview